Using food as a reward can be very effective but it can have some unexpected longer term impacts so it is best avoided.

 Away from the table:

-"If you are good while we are at the shops, Mummy will buy you a lollipop"
+- "If you are good while we are at the shops, Daddy will buy you a lollipop"

 To regulate emotions:

-"I know you're sad.
-How about a piece of chocolate to cheer you up?"
+- "I know you're sad.
+Would you like a piece of chocolate to cheer you up?"

-Liking for sweet foods is present from birth, and as children grow they continue to show a preference for sweet foods.
-This presents parents with a very easy bargaining tool to use in order to get their child to behave in a particular way.
-Many parents feel that by giving treats, they are bringing happiness to their child through the pleasure of enjoying something yummy.
+Liking for sweet foods is present from birth and as children grow they continue to show a preference for sweet foods.
+This presents parents with a very easy bargaining tool which can be used in order to get their child to behave in a particular way.
+Many parents feel that by giving treats they are bringing happiness to their child through the pleasure of enjoying something yummy.

 Eating is undoubtedly an enjoyable experience.
 Sensory pleasure is experienced in response to liked tastes, textures, and smells, while the physiological relief from hunger brought about by eating is similarly rewarding.